-A second public hearing was held on March 21, 2022, as part of a Goshen Common Council meeting, to provide opportunity for input for the draft 2022 Annual Action Plan and again review the current program year.
-Prior to the public hearing, the link to the draft plan, along with a notice of public hearing and notice of availability of the draft plans was provided to the regular Council distribution list, along with a summary of the proposed CDBG priorities, budget, and an overview of the current program year 2021.
-Those in attendance at the March 21, 2022, public hearing were Mayor Stutsman, the Deputy Mayor, seven Council members, Council youth advisor, six City of Goshen department heads and staff, members of the media and approximately sixty (60) community members.
+A second public hearing was held on March 20, 2023, as part of a Goshen Common Council meeting, to provide opportunity for input for the draft 2023 Annual Action Plan and again review the current program year.
+Prior to the public hearing, the link to the draft plan, along with a notice of public hearing and notice of availability of the draft plans was provided to the regular Council distribution list, along with a summary of the proposed CDBG priorities, budget, and an overview of the current program year 2022.

+Those in attendance at the March 20, 2023, public hearing were: Mayor Stutsman, the Deputy Mayor, seven Council members, six City of Goshen department heads and staff, members of the media and approximately ten (10) community members.
 During the public hearing, there were no comments received.

-A final public meeting was held April 18, 2022, at a regular Goshen Common Council meeting, to authorize submittal of the 2022 annual plan, with Mayor Stutsman, Kid Mayor Jaden Lopez, seven Council members, Council youth advisor, several City department heads and staff, and approximately ten community members attending.
-At the Council meeting, the CDBG administrator explained the HUD allocation has not been received and the plan cannot be submitted until the allocation is received, but the plan includes information on how the final budget will be determined, based on a percentage increase or decrease, subject to caps and maximum funding requests, without further review.
-The CDBG administrator explained the allocation is expected mid-May.
-There were no questions from the Council, City staff or community members.
+A final public meeting was held April 17, 2023, at a regular Goshen Common Council meeting, to authorize submittal of the 2023 annual plan, with Mayor Stutsman, seven Council members, Council youth advisor, multiple City department heads and staff, and approximately twenty (20) community members attending.
+At the Council meeting, the Community Development Specialist explained the HUD allocation has been received and the plan can be submitted upon approval.
+There were no questions regarding the Annual Plan from the Council, City staff or community members.
+There was one question from Council about the clause regarding excessive force in the HUD Certifications that was discussed.
+Council unanimously agreed to authorize the submittal of the 2023 CDBG annual plan.